HGARgG-0710/math-expressions.js/README.md

 There are, however, plans for the addition of this feature (and the consequent rewriting of the library) in one of the nearest future versions.

+The (future intended, not current) general style used by the library can be adequately described as a structure-based mesh of functional/declarative, which heavily relies on aliasing, composition, caching and 'abstractedness' of expressions (closeness to the 'idealistic' pure mathematical form of expression).

 Note: despite far greater degree of clarity as to the package's direction of development, this is still a very early alpha pre-release.
 That being, the project in question SHOULD NOT YET BE CONSIDERED TO BE COMPLETED OR READY FOR EXPLOITATION.
 This is merely a proof-of-concept, a preliminary sketch, that (hopefully) will grow into something far larger, more coherent and useful.
 Issues reports are appreciated.
 Some of the difficulties experienced by the current project version are listed in the wikis.

 ## Installation